Neptune Rowing Club

 Neptune Rowing Club, founded in 1908, is located on the River Liffey at Islandbridge, Dublin.
-It is one of the largest clubs in Ireland, steeped in history and is housed in a new boathouse that was opened in March 2010 by then-President of Ireland Mary McAleese.
+It is one of the largest clubs in Ireland.

 The club is a member of the Dublin Metropolitan group of clubs which operates a boat house on the reservoir in Blessington - therefore the club's rowers train at both Islandbridge and Blessington.
 The Dublin Metropolitan Regatta is also hosted here each year.

 Neptune has a strong history in competitive rowing - it has accumulated 152 National Championship titles since 1914, and has won a number of Henley Regatta events including the Diamond Sculls, Britannia 4, Ladies Plate 8, Thames Cup 8 and Prince of Wales 4x (composite with Commercial RC).

 Victories at Henley Royal Regatta

 In the 1996 Thames Cup final, Neptune beat Wallingford A.

 More recently Neptune had further success at Henley in the Henley Women's Regatta of 2010 with a convincing win for the Elite Pair, beating Oxford University by two lengths in the final.